clyze/build-tools/gradle-plugin/README.md

 apply plugin: 'clyze'
 ```

-Android integration has been tested with version 3.3.2 of the Android
+Android integration has been tested with the following versions of the
-Gradle plugin (dependency "com.android.tools.build:gradle:3.3.2").
+Android Gradle plugin (dependency
+"com.android.tools.build:gradle:X.Y.Z"): 3.4.2, 3.5.1, 3.5.2, 3.5.3.

 ## Running the bundling task on a Java application ##